vanjacksing/UdacityFrontendND/arcade-game/README.md

 ### How to play

 Just open `index.html` file in your browser.
-Make sure Javascript is also enabled
+Make sure Javascript is also enabled.
+There is also live version on the [web](https://vanjacksing.github.io/UdacityFrontendND/arcade-game/)